gludington/conditional-visibility/README.md

 ## Suggestion for future developing for anyone want to help

-- A integration with the 'levels' module it's seem to be the right road to follow, we can use the method `overrideVisibilityTets(sourceToken, token){}` of levels for override the levels visibility test
+- A integration with the 'levels' module it's seem to be the right road to follow, we can use the method `overrideVisibilityTest(sourceToken, token){}` of levels for override the levels visibility test
 - Sync the status with the flags on the token
 - With the advent of foundry version 9 it could be done much better by synchronizing it with modules like levels and Active Token Effect.